Dartmouth Shakespeare Week has become one of the most important annual cultural events in South Devon. With last years...

 The line-up always includes South West-based bands and singers with growing reputations for their original work, like Tankus The Henge and Yola Carter, as well as roof-raising covers groups like B Company and To The Sun, meaning there’s consistently a nice mix of the familiar and unfamiliar.

 The festival is well-known for its welcoming atmosphere, showing off what many people love about Dartmouth: it’s fun and lively, yet warm and family-friendly.
 It’s also free to attend, although the volunteer organisers do appreciate donations to go towards paying the artists and staging the event.

-Dates and details haven’t yet been announced for 2018.
-For a rough guide, admission last year was £35 per person, or it was possible to reserve a whole table for 14, getting one space for free.
+Full details haven’t yet been announced for 2020.
+For a rough guide, admission has previously been priced at £35 per person, or it has been possible to reserve a whole table for 14, including one free space!

 The first recorded Dartmouth Regatta took place in 1822.
 34 years later, the event gained its Royal title when bad weather forced Queen Victoria’s flotilla into the safety of Dartmouth’s deep-water harbour.
 Luck had it that the Regatta was taking place during the monarch’s unplanned visit, and when she left she bestowed a Royal title on the event.

-The Port of Dartmouth Royal Regatta (to give it its full title) is the biggest annual event in our guide to what’s on in Dartmouth, drawing up to 100,000 people over the three days.
-We’re awaiting specific information about the timing of the events at this year’s Regatta, but we know to expect:
+The Port of Dartmouth Royal Regatta is the biggest annual event in our guide to what’s on in Dartmouth, drawing in crowds of up to 100,000 people over the three days.
+With a jam-packed weekend of festivities, expect…

 If you’re considering a break in Dartmouth during the Regatta, we strongly advise early booking to avoid disappointment, as this event is enormously popular every year.